-Thirty-six credit hours of computer science course work including at least 24 credit hours of 300-level courses.
+Forty-two hours of computer science course work including at least 30 hours of 300-level courses.
 Students should also be aware of the University requirements for the Bachelor's degree.
-All students must complete a minimum of 42 semester hours at the 300 level.
-Transfer students must complete a minimum of 15 credit hours of 300-level Computer Science courses at Northeastern and meet all major requirements.
+Transfer students must complete a minimum of 21 credit hours of 300-level Computer Science courses at Northeastern and meet all major requirements.

-Students who intend to pursue a Master's degree in Computer Science should plan on completing Calculus II and should consider taking a course in Linear Algebra.
+Students who intend to pursue a Master's degree in Computer Science should plan on completing Calculus II and are advised to take a course in Linear Algebra.